-Robinson is a Washington, D.C. area-based artist who has been described as an ‘image hunter’ who as a delves deeply into Black cultures and histories across time and geographies.
+Robinson is a Washington, D.C., area-based artist who has been described as an ‘image hunter’ who delves deeply into Black cultures and histories across

-Her work is notable for its simultaneous engagements across Black communities spread across the world, all engaged in different conversations about home, memory, ritual, representation and gender.
-Robinson has described her creative process as a practice of ‘conjure’, that invites conversations between artists, activists inasmuch as they are two sides of the same coin.
+time and geographies.
+Her work is notable for its simultaneous engagements across Black communities spread across the world, all engaged in different conversations about home, memory, ritual, representation, and gender.
+Robinson has described her creative process as a practice of ‘conjure’ that invites conversations between artists, activists inasmuch as they are two sides of the same coin.

 In her Artist’s Statement, she says:

 Gris Gris Gurlz is a collection of dolls, textiles, objects, prints, sound and film all designed to tell the stories of men, women and children who escaped the death camps of the South for the autonomy of Maroon Societies.
 The historical-source material for this series is based on genealogical research of my family, myth, historical primary sources and my own fiction